 You should revisit the details of your will every three to five years, or when there is a material change to your life.

 Where can I get good information about wills?

-Saga has a will-writing service, or to find a solicitor or financial adviser, go to www.unbiased.co.uk and enter your postcode.
+To find a solicitor or financial adviser, just go to www.unbiased.co.uk and enter your postcode.

 And look out for Free Wills Month, when solicitors across England and Wales draft a free will for you, in the hope that you'll leave a bequest to charity.